 When using population data, one must be aware of the limitations and reliability of the data used.
-In recent years, there has been considerable debate regarding the reliability of the population data determined through index-based methods such as spoor counts and call-in surveys^{17, 18,19}.
-This is particularly the case with spoor counts as recent studies have shown that the results produced are inaccurate and have inappropriately large confidence intervals20.
+In recent years, there has been considerable debate regarding the reliability of the population data determined through index-based methods such as spoor counts and call-in surveys^{20, 21,22}.
+This is particularly the case with spoor counts as recent studies have shown that the results produced are inaccurate and have inappropriately large confidence intervals23.

-It is strongly recommended that NDFs be guided with the best available data, that are ideally derived from robust and scientifically sound survey methods21.
-Basing management measures including quotas on population information that is "guessed" or unreliable can lead to over-harvesting and guidance relating to adaptive management as contained in Module 1 of the NDF guidance material could be considered to inform approaches in low data quality scenarios.
-Unsustainable trophy hunting levels,
+It is strongly recommended that NDFs be guided with the best available data that are derived from robust and scientifically sound survey methods24.
+Basing quotas on population information that is "guessed" or unreliable can lead to over-harvesting.
+Unsustainable trophy hunting levels, through poorly regulated management and high hunting quotas, has been found to cause lion population

-17 Midlane, N., Justin O'riain, M., Balme, G.A. & Hunter, L.T.B.
+20 Midlane, N., Justin O'riain, M., Balme, G.A. & Hunter, L.T.B.
 (2015) To track or to call: comparing methods for estimating population abundance of African lions Panthera leo in Kafue National Park.
 Biodiversity and Conservation, 24, 1311-1327.
 Kluwer Academic Publishers

-18 Dröge, E., Creel, S., Becker, M.S., Loveridge, A.J., Sousa, L.L. & Macdonald, D.W.
+21 Dröge, E., Creel, S., Becker, M.S., Loveridge, A.J., Sousa, L.L. & Macdonald, D.W.
 (2020) Assessing the performance of index calibration survey methods to monitor populations of wide-ranging low-density carnivores.
 Ecology and Evolution, 10, 3276-3292.
 John Wiley and Sons Ltd.

-19 Braczkowski, Alex., Gopalaswamy, A.M., Elliot, N.B., Possingham, H.P., Bezzina, A., Maron, M., et al. (2020) Restoring Africa's Lions: Start With Good Counts.
+22 Braczkowski, Alex., Gopalaswamy, A.M., Elliot, N.B., Possingham, H.P., Bezzina, A., Maron, M., et al. (2020) Restoring Africa's Lions: Start With Good Counts.
 Frontiers in Ecology and Evolution, 8.
 Frontiers Media S.A.

-20 Dröge, E., Creel, S., Becker, M.S., Loveridge, A.J., Sousa, L.L. & Macdonald, D.W.
+23 Dröge, E., Creel, S., Becker, M.S., Loveridge, A.J., Sousa, L.L. & Macdonald, D.W.
 (2020) Assessing the performance of index calibration survey methods to monitor populations of wide-ranging low-density carnivores.
 Ecology and Evolution, 10, 3276-3292.
 John Wiley and Sons Ltd.

-21 Braczkowski, Alex., Gopalaswamy, A.M., Elliot, N.B., Possingham, H.P., Bezzina, A., Maron, M., ET AL. (2020) Restoring Africa's Lions: Start With Good Counts.
+24 Braczkowski, Alex., Gopalaswamy, A.M., Elliot, N.B., Possingham, H.P., Bezzina, A., Maron, M., ET AL. (2020) Restoring Africa's Lions: Start With Good Counts.
 Frontiers in Ecology and Evolution, 8.
 Frontiers Media S.A.